Jimmy-Chern/hpcweek-solution/README.md

 The execution commands listed above are specific references to the author's setup on the cluster (using SLURM job submission scripts like `instr2` or `run`).

 **If you do not have the same environment:** Please refer to the source code and the provided shell scripts for the underlying compilation and running logic, which can be adapted for your local environment.

+## Challenges and Failed Optimization Attempts

+During the optimization process, several approaches were attempted but resulted in either performance regressions or were not fully debugged due to time constraints:

+1.  **Conway's Game of Life (NEON Vectorization):**
+    * An attempt was made to use NEON instructions to process the state of 16 cells simultaneously.
+This effort resulted in **negative optimization (performance regression)**, indicating that the overhead introduced by vectorization likely outweighed the computational benefits in this specific context.

+2.  **Minecraft Lighting Simulation (Incremental Algorithm):**
+    * The classic incremental lighting algorithm was implemented.
+However, due to time constraints, the implementation could not be fully debugged and validated.
+The semi-finished work related to this attempt is located in `mcticks/world`.

+3.  **RVLLM (Tiled Matrix Multiplication for Quantization):**
+    * An alternative approach using tiled (blocked) matrix multiplication was explored within the `ggml_compute_forward_mul_mat_one_chunk` function.
+    * **Experimentation showed that performance immediately degraded upon columnar blocking of matrix A.**
+    * This observation suggests that **memory access locality** (maintaining contiguous memory access) was a more critical factor for performance than optimizing the computation-to-memory-access ratio (C/M ratio).
+(The current dot-product algorithm has a C/M ratio of $1/2$, while the tiled approach *theoretically* aimed for a higher ratio like $M \times N / (M + N)$, but suffered due to poor spatial locality caused by frequent non-contiguous row accesses).